govau/accessibility/README.md

 ## What this list isn't
 It's not a catch-all list for things which you feel _should_ be accessibility failures but aren't.
 This is a list of our interpretation of what each WCAG 2.1 success criteria means and distilling that meaning into one or more tests.

-This project is aimed at conveying facts.
-Tests should strive to avoid personal preferences for identifying accessibility failures.

 Accessibility best practice (those things which should be WCAG failures but aren't) will be in a separate filterable list.

 ## Contributing